 Your skills have nothing to do with the need for this stuff.
 As I said to @bozmillar earlier, if you can’t compete on the level of project capacity (meaning your setup is too damn small) and efficiency (meaning several people can’t mix the same song at once on the same mixer at once, which is going to make you too damn slow), then your skills don’t mean shit.

-We hear this a lot.
+And with all the home studios popping up these monster studios are dying and becoming less important. [/quote] We hear this a lot.
 Seems like a total non-sequitur to me.
 Think about it.
 It hinges on the premise that home studios actually take work away from the monster ones.
 Right?
 The monster studios are doing work that the home studios are incapable of doing anyway.
 What I believe the home studios took work away from, were small studios and other home studios that wanted to pretended they were mid sized studios.
 So the home studio movement killed off a bunch of wannabes.
 Thats all.
 Mid level studios are thriving at the moment, and I see the home studios feeding the them, not killing them.

 For the same reasons I just stated about the mixing console and the staffing at a major studio, the clients that would hire Sony’s audio services division to mix something, would never have sent it to a home studio to begin with.
 Again, project capacity, efficiency.
 Home studios can’t compete.
 Low budget gear.
 Can’t compete.